guy-davidi/OpenSSLexProject/README.md

 2. Compile the source code using the following command:

-gcc example.c -o example -lssl -lcrypto
+gcc openssl_example.c -o example -lssl -lcrypto

-Make sure to replace `example.c` with the actual filename if necessary.
+Make sure to replace `openssl_example.c` with the actual filename if necessary.

 ## Usage